-There is an employer duty to warn a worker when both of the following conditions are met:
+When both of the following conditions are met:

 - 1. The worker can be expected to encounter that person in the course of their work - 2.
-Risk is likely to expose the worker to physical injury Duty to warn may include discussion on: - any potential risk; - how to recognize signs of escalating behaviour; - personal safety plans (for staff and students) where indicated; - the methods to summon immediate emergency assistance.
+Risk is likely to expose the worker to physical injury - 3.
+Duty to warn may include discussion on: - any potential risk; - how to recognize signs of escalating behaviour; - personal safety plans (for staff and students) where indicated; - the methods to summon immediate emergency assistance.